OPS-E2E-PPE/Advertising-docs/Advertising/bingads-13/guides/account-hierarchy-permissions.md

 ### <a name="assign-user-roles"></a>Assign User Roles
 When signing up for a new account in the Microsoft Advertising web application, you'll be granted the Super Admin [user role](#user-roles).
 A Super Admin can create new users with the Advertiser Campaign Manager, Super Admin, Standard, or Viewer role.
 The Aggregator role is provisioned for resellers by special request through the System Administrator.
 For more information, see [Aggregator Hierarchy](#aggregator-hierarchy) and contact your account manager.

 Technically new users cannot be created programmatically; however, you can use the [SendUserInvitation](../customer-management-service/senduserinvitation.md) operation to invite people to sign up under an existing Microsoft Advertising account.
 When you invite someone to an account or set of accounts, you will also set the [user role](#user-roles).
 Microsoft Advertising generates an email invitation that is sent to the invitee.
-By clicking on the emailed link and completing the Microsoft Advertising signup workflow, they are accepting the invitation to manage accounts with the user role that you provisioned in the [SendUserInvitation](../customer-management-service/senduserinvitation.md) request.
+By clicking on the emailed link and completing the Microsoft Advertising sign up workflow, they are accepting the invitation to manage accounts with the user role that you provisioned in the [SendUserInvitation](../customer-management-service/senduserinvitation.md) request.

 > [!NOTE]
 > A person can use the same login credentials when signing up for new accounts and accepting invitations to existing accounts.
-In either case when the same credentials are used to complete the signup workflow, the person is considered to have [Multi-User Credentials](#multi-user-credentials).
+In either case when the same credentials are used to complete the sign up workflow, the person is considered to have [Multi-User Credentials](#multi-user-credentials).
 From the perspective of each Super Admin managing users in their customer scope, the user's role, account access, and contact information are unique.
 Any permissions the user has in the context of another customer is not taken into account when acting within the scope of the current customer.

 A Super Admin has the option to modify their users' access to different accounts and potentially modify the [user role](#user-roles) e.g., from Viewer to Standard user.
 To update a user's role, call the [UpdateUserRoles](../customer-management-service/updateuserroles.md) operation.